 As required in terms of Section 349 of the Act, the Board have reviewed and revised its fourth Statement of Principles.
-The following is the Board's sixth Statement of Principles (approved on) which, it proposes to apply in exercising its functions under the Act during the three year period beginning on 31 January, 2022.
+The following is the Board's seventh Statement of Principles which, it proposes to apply in exercising its functions under the Act during the three year period beginning on [TO BE UPDATED].
 This Statement of Principles will be kept under review and revised, if appropriate, during the three year period.